-WE BELIEVE THE COMPANY AND THE BOARD

-HAVE BEEN MORE INTERESTED IN "GAMESMANSHIP" THAN IN WORKING CONSTRUCTIVELY WITH US TO AVOID A PROXY CONTEST
+WE BELIEVE THE COMPANY AND THE BOARD HAVE BEEN MORE INTERESTED IN "GAMESMANSHIP" THAN IN WORKING CONSTRUCTIVELY WITH US TO AVOID A PROXY CONTEST

 We have sought to constructively work in good faith with the Company and the Board to enhance stockholder value and help the Company address many of the critical issues it faces, including how to reverse the huge value destruction that has occurred on the watch of the incumbent Board.
-Prior to nominating the Nominees and submitting the Declassification Proposal at the beginning of March, we sought to constructively engage in private settlement discussions with the Board and its advisors to see if there was a path to achieving meaningful change to the Board without engaging in a public proxy contest.
+Prior to nominating the Nominees and submitting the JDS1 Declassification Proposal to the Company on March 4, 2022, we sought to constructively engage in private settlement discussions with the Board and its advisors to see if there was a path to achieving meaningful change to the Board without engaging in a public proxy contest.
 Looking at how events leading up to this proxy contest unfolded, we seriously question whether the Board had any intention of working constructively with us, one of the Company's largest stockholders, to reach an amicable resolution.
 Rather, we believe the Company and the Board have been more interested in "gamesmanship" than in working constructively with us to avoid a proxy contest.